PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 “Oh.” said the boy after some thought.

 “Look.” said Tom, pulling out one of the giant pips, holding it in her outstretched palms for the boy to see.

+The boy looked at her offering, but after no time he was astonished.
+Which accompanied his silence.

+“That's not right.”
+He said after a little time.
+“Who else you shown them to?”
+He added.